jordymac/placeos-site/content/products/backoffice.md

   - url: /products/stagehand
     anchor_text: StageHand - AV Control System
 ---
-BackOffice provides a single, powerful interface to configure, monitor and manage thousands of devices and integrations.
-Add new integrations and workflows to your building in seconds.
+BackOffice gives you a unified interface to manage your smart environment at scale—add new workflows, systems, or entire buildings in seconds, without touching end-user experience.

 {{< wistia id="bnz61a0wfw" >}}